TrossenRobotics/aloha_docs/docs/getting_started/solo/software_setup.rst

 4. Put the camera serial number in the appropriate config entry at ``~/interbotix_ws/src/aloha/config/robot/aloha_solo.yaml``.

-5. Repeat for the rest of the cameras.
+5. Repeat for the other camera.
     If the workspace has not been symbolically-linked, a rebuild may be necessary.

 Post-Install Software Tips